robbytables/bug-free-invention/unit-6-flask/instructor-resources/02-flask/02-flask-slides.md

 *<Note: This is copied from the Flask docs.>*

-- "First we imported the Flask class."
+- First we imported the Flask class.
-- "Next, we create an instance of this class.
-We use `__name__` so that Flask knows where to look for templates, static files, and so on."
+- Next, we create an instance of this class.
+We use `__name__` so that Flask knows where to look for templates, static files, and so on.
-- "We then use the `route()` decorator to tell Flask what URL should trigger our function."
+- We then use the `route()` decorator to tell Flask what URL should trigger our function.
-- "The function is given a name, which is also used to generate URLs for that particular function, and returns the message we want to display in the user’s browser."
+- The function is given a name, which is also used to generate URLs for that particular function and returns the message we want to display in the user’s browser.

 </aside>